-- Better research planning
+- Better market research planning

-- Better research management
+- Better market research management

-Better Research Planning
+Better Market Research Planning

 Research planning takes discipline.
 Too often, research is undertaken in haste with knee jerk reactions to crisis situations or to gather ‘nice to know’ information to deplete the looming year-end research budget.
 Research conducted in haste, with insufficient planning, rarely delivers results that are actionable for the long-term.
 However, investing in research planning upfront has many benefits.

 - Strategic Leadership: Research teams often bemoan the fact that they don’t have a seat at the table.
-However, companies that create a best-in-class insights team with a strong structure and delineated processes that demonstrate clear, strategic plans will elevate the team from order takers to strategic leaders.
+However, companies that create a best-in-class insights team with a strong structure and delineated processes that demonstrate clear, strategic plans will elevate the team from order takers to strategic business leaders.

-- Maximize Tools: Finally, a bit of planning will help you get more out of your best research tools and help you identify when to retire others.
-With a research plan in hand, projects using the same tools and techniques can be planned together, and sometimes even converted into single, less expensive, projects.
+- Maximize Research Tools: Finally, a bit of planning will help you get more out of your best research tools and help you identify when to retire others.
+With a strategic research plan in hand, projects using the same tools and techniques can be planned together, and sometimes even converted into single, less expensive, projects.
 In other cases, tools that no longer meet needs can be dropped from the toolkit and any associated costs, such as licencing or management fees, dropped.

-Better Research Management
+Better Market Research Management

 Research management goes hand-in-hand with better research planning.

-- Actionable Outcomes: World class insights are built on the fact that they are actionable.
+- Actionable Outcomes: World-class insights are built on the fact that they are actionable.
 Nice-to-know research often fails because no actions can result or be approved from the findings.
 However, research that is designed to answer specific hypotheses around a true business need lead to actionable outcomes.

 - Training: Research that is well-managed can easily serve as a training tool on best in class research execution for new team members.
 This leads to better quality research processes resulting in better quality research, results and recommendations.

-- Education: In addition to training, well–managed research helps teams codify wins and losses and make continual improvements.
+- Education: In addition to training, well–managed research helps teams codify wins and losses and make continual procedural improvements.
 As experts identify aspects of a research project that out-perform or under-perform, future projects can be adjusted to accommodate those findings.
 Better quality research is the end result.